econtrerasd/Foenix-Sprite-Editor/README.md

 DESCRIPTION
 ----------------------------

-SPREDIT is a simple sprite editor writen in BASIC for the Foenix Series of Computers by Stephany Allaire check her website for more information https://c256foenix.com/
+SPREDIT is a simple sprite editor writen in BASIC for the Foenix Series of Computers by Stefany Allaire,
+check her website for more information https://c256foenix.com/

-The Program operates on the 320x240 screen mode, this resolution allows users to see a bigger representation of the sprites
+The Program operates on the 320x240 graphical screen mode, this resolution allows users to see a bigger representation of the sprite, (I consider this useful for editing)

-The editor operates in Graphics mode and is divided in the following sections:
+The editor divides the screen in various sections:

 * Menu Icons
 * Tools Icons